 Alaska Explorer is a wild and immersive experience designed to get you up close to the real Alaska.
-You will camp 3 nights in tents, hike breathtaking trails, and experience exciting outdoor adventures including sea kayaking and white water river rafting.
+Located 3 hours south of Anchorage, our classroom is on breathtaking trails, along wild ocean habitats, and is among open spaces.
 Your home for the week is Kenai Peninsula.
 It is a microcosm of Alaska featuring dramatic mountains and glaciers, rugged coastline, lush spruce and hemlock forest and tens of thousands of lakes populated with birds and wildlife.

 - Hiking, kayaking & white water rafting on the spectacular Kenai Peninsula, including two nights at Kenai Fjords National Park; one night in the Kenai National Wildlife Refuge; and two nights in cabins in remote Kachemak Bay State Park.
 We also hike in the Chugach National Forest, and visit the charmingly Alaskan seaside towns of Seward, Homer, and Hope.

 - Excellent wildlife viewing opportunities throughout the tour!